zahntron/Davinci-Resolve-Shortcuts-for-Kdenlive/README.md

 This file covers the full list of Kdenlive's assignable shortcuts (~885 entries).
 Many are still mapped to `none` — either because no Resolve equivalent exists, or because the mapping logic is still being worked out for tools that behave differently between the two apps.

 Contributions are welcome.
-If you have a mapping suggestion — especially for features where the two apps diverge — open an Issue or a PR with your reasoning.
+If you have a mapping suggestion, especially for features where the two apps diverge, open an Issue or a PR with your reasoning.

 ---